-Description of chambers
+Head of chambers

 Applicants for pupillage should have a first-class degree or a good 2.1.
 Postgraduate qualifications are viewed favourably but are not essential.
 Applications from non-law graduates are welcomed.
 Pre-existing knowledge of construction law is not required.

-Atkin Chambers’ takes recruitment to pupillage and tenancy extremely seriously.
-The market-leading pupillage award of £72,500 reflects this.
-The pupillage year is highly-structured and provides all of the Bar Council’s training requirements along with the additional training chambers considers is necessary for successful entry into the high-quality commercial work of its practice.
+Atkin Chambers takes recruitment to pupillage and tenancy extremely seriously.
+A market-leading pupillage award of £72,500 reflects this.
+The pupillage year is highly structured and provides all of the Bar Council’s training requirements along with the additional training chambers considers is necessary for successful entry into the high-quality commercial work of its practice.
 Chambers provides its own advocacy training and assessment in addition to that provided by the Inns of Court.
-Full and up-todate details of may be viewed on chambers’ website.
+Full and up-todate details are available on chambers’ website.

 Two fully-funded pupillages of £72,500 per pupil for 12 months.
 A drawdown of up to £25,000 is available during the BPTC year.